front-commerce/developers.front-commerce.com/website/blog/2018-09-28-prototype-ecommerce-applications-with-front-commerce-lite.md

 In case you want to understand step by step what is happening or if you encounter difficulties to install or launch the project, we are here to learn!
-Time has come to discover our official documentation for developers…
+Time has come to discover our official documentation for developers:

 [Install Front-Commerce Lite (developers.front-commerce.com)](https://developers.front-commerce.com/docs/getting-started.html)